borbende/Colorectal-cancer-dataset-MIR-spectroscopy-and-WSIs-/README.md

 - <strong>CRC_metadata_val.ipynb</strong>: a notebook containing some basic analysis on the main metadata files.
 - <strong>WSI_technval.ipynb</strong>: the technical validation workflow of the Whole Slide Images using OpenSlide Python complete with tissue core-wise sharpness computation and circle detection.
 - <strong>MIR_technval.ipynb</strong>: the technical validation workflow of the mid-infrared spectroscopy dataset and some data analysis tools: conversion from transmittance to absorbance, filtering out background spectra, signal-to-noise ratio distributions, the presence of atmospheric effects, and baseline drift.

+## Citation

+The Zenodo dataset was submitted in the following article: "" Until publication please cite one of the articles in the next section.

+## Related articles
+These already published articles processed a small part of the dataset.
+1. Borkovits B, Kontsek E, Pesti A, et al. Classification of colorectal primer carcinoma from normal colon with mid-infrared spectra.
+Journal of Chemometrics.
+2024; 38(7):e3542. [doi:10.1002/cem.3542](https://doi.org/10.1002/cem.3542)
+2. Borkovits, B., Török, C., Kontsek, E. et al. Fourier transform mid-infrared imaging and rapid evaporative ionization mass spectrometry imaging in FFPE colorectal adenocarcinoma samples.
+Pathologie (2025). [https://doi.org/10.1007/s00292-025-01502-1](https://doi.org/10.1007/s00292-025-01502-1)